If you saw his face, you’d have a death wish too.

 He wants to hold me prisoner?
 Fine, I will rattle the cage and make his life a living hell until I get my freedom.

-And I absolutely cannot, under any circumstances let him know he’s under my skin.
+And I absolutely cannot, under any circumstances, let him know his hand is wrapped around my soul.

-*Bitten by Death is book 1 of 3 in a slow burn, action-packed steamy romance featuring a cheeky, tough heroine and dark hero.
+*Bitten by Death is book 1 in an action-packed, SLOW BURN to steamy romance series featuring a cheeky, tough heroine and dark hero.

-Read now if you like irreverant, chain-yanking vampires, and a hot as hell version of Death.
+Download and start reading NOW if you like irreverent, chain-yanking vampires, and a hot as hell version of Death.

 Bitten by Death Chapter 1-2